apache/flink/docs/content/docs/connectors/datastream/jdbc.md

 ### JDBC connection parameters

 The connection to the database is configured with a `JdbcConnectionOptions` instance.
-Please see [JdbcConnectionOptions javadoc]{{ site.javadocs_baseurl }}(/api/java/org/apache/flink/connector/jdbc/JdbcConnectionOptions.html) for details
+Please see [JdbcConnectionOptions javadoc]({{ site.javadocs_baseurl }}/api/java/org/apache/flink/connector/jdbc/JdbcConnectionOptions.html) for details

 ### Full example